MrBacks07/IT-Olympiad/README.md

-"#My solutions to IT Olympiad tasks."
+#My solutions to IT Olympiad tasks :D